Makkuskqa/Netflix_for_Kids/.lesson/instructions.md

 # Instructions

+### What you will learn
+- What is a cloud service
+- Read data from GCP storage
+- Read data from GCP Big Query
+- SQL: create relations between tables
+- SQL: join tables
+- SQL: create views

 ### Requestions
 Before we start, make sure you already finished the Replit "ETL - Shopping Mall".
 Skills you should already have: